wp-plugins/leaguemanager/readme.txt

 They can be overriden by passing the respective array elements to leaguemanager\_display\_widget function.

 == ChangeLog ==

+**Version 2.2**, *-November-2008*
+- FIXED: secondary ranking of teams by goal difference if not gymnastics league
+- NEW: implemented crosstable for easy overview of all match results
+- NEW: TinyMCE Button
+- more styling upgrades

 **Version 2.1**, *05-November-2008*
 - NEW: adding of up to 15 matches simultaneously for one date